 He was recognized as a North Carolina “Rising Star” for General and/or Business Litigation in 2014-2018 by Super Lawyers magazine, and was named one of the Triad Business Journal’s "40 Leaders Under 40” in 2017.
-In 2014, he was also appointed by North Carolina’s Governor to be a member of the North Carolina Private Protective Services Board, where he has served as chair of the grievance committee until January 2018.
+In 2014, he was appointed by North Carolina’s Governor to be a member of the North Carolina Private Protective Services Board, where he served as chair of the grievance committee until January 2018.
 In 2018, Mr. Greene received the Citizen Lawyer Award for 2018 from the North Carolina Bar Association.
 This award is given to ten select attorneys each year who provide exemplary public service to their communities.

 Represented multiple grading and hauling sub-contractors in pursuing claims under North Carolina’s Little Miller Act against the payment bond for work performed on a public airport construction project.

 Successfully defended North Carolina developers of a large shopping center in efforts by a business partner, a commodities hedge fund, to recover its investment under a guaranty agreement.
 A panel of arbitrators ruled in favor of our clients, holding that as the default was only of the hedge fund's guaranty due to its own misconduct, the contribution provisions of the parties' operating agreement were not implicated and no amount was recoverable from the other guarantors.